SMG2S/Smg2s.jl/docs/src/getting_started.md

 ## Building Blocks

-There are three important building blocks, which should be taken care of (in the other words, customized) by the users.
+There are three important building blocks, which should be taken care of (in another words, customized) by the users.

 ### Spectrum specified by Users

-These are different constraints for the spectrum provided by users to generate targeting matrices, especially for the non-symmetric case.
+Constraints are posed for the spectrum provided by users to generate targeting matrices, especially for the non-symmetric case.

 #### Non-Hermitian matrix